Learn how to hang heavy duty outdoor string lights with this simple to follow tutorial!

 - Heavy Duty String Lights.
-My sister gave me the lights I used.
-I couldn't find a link to this particular set, but I linked to lights that got fantastic reviews on Amazon.
+My sister gave me the commercial grade lights I used, I believe from Home Depot or Lowe's.
+I couldn't find a link to this particular set, but I linked to commercial grade string lights that got fantastic reviews on Amazon.

 - D Ring clips.

-There are so many options for the configurations of the string lights.
+There are so many different options and different designs for the configurations of the string lights.
 Do what works for you and your space.
 We changed our minds several times, but in the end, we just went with what made the most sense for our deck.

 Since my sister gifted the lights to us, I knew we had a total of 48 feet of cord to work with (2 sets of 24 ft lights).
 In some ways, being "limited" made it easier as we knew exactly the length we were working with.

-Ensure a plugin is conveniently located to the starting point of your string lights when you are determining your configuration.
+Ensure a power source / electrical outlet is conveniently located to the starting point of your string lights when you are determining your configuration.

 2. Screw the Screw Eye hooks into place.

-We opted to put up hooks to fasten the lights into place every 4 to 5 bulbs.
+We opted to put up screw hooks for the mounting points to fasten the lights into place every 4 to 5 bulbs.
 Our home sits up fairly high and gets A LOT of strong wind gusts.
 So, I was concerned the bulbs could potentially break if they were not secured well.

 There have been several storms since we've put our lights up and this appears to work well for our location.

-I highly recommend getting the heavy duty lights.
+I highly recommend getting the heavy duty commercial grade lights.
 They are made to withstand the elements!
-With most commercial grade string lights, the bulbs are spaced every 24 inches.
+With most commercial-grade string lights, the bulbs are spaced every 24 inches.
 At the top of every bulb there is a molded loop to making hanging easier.